anjohan/div/FYS3150/Oblig3/README.md

                         Number of integration points.
   -dn DN, --write_interval DN
                         Write data to file at every dn'th point.
+  --fixedsun            Fix a sun at origo.
   -s, --sun             Add a sun with position and velocity such that the
-                        center of mass is in origo and stationary.
+                        center of mass is in origo and stationary (or fixed at origo if --fixedsun is used).
   -b name mass(solar masses) x y z vx vy vz, --body name mass(solar masses) x y z vx vy vz
                         Add a body (one -b for each body).
 ```